Simtestlab/atlas/simtestlab/SoftwareSpecifiactions/ApplicationSoftware/Current Limits.md

 participant "Source" as Inputs

 ' SWC in the middle
-box "Cell Balancing SWC" #LightGreen participant "SWC Input" as In participant "SWC Output " as Out
+box "Current Limit SWC" #LightGreen participant "SWC Input" as In participant "SWC Output " as Out